 Q: I’m having difficulty connecting to the match making server, what should I do?

 A: If you’re having difficulty connecting, then check your internet connection, so try loading up your internet browser for example.
 If this is fine, then you might just need to be patient, and try again later and wait for more potential opponents to come online.
 Also make sure you have the latest version of DLS to get the best Multiplayer experience.
+It's worth noting as well that some Wi-Fi connections may not be suitable for gameplay, for a variety of reasons such as public Wi-Fi used in hotels for example.

 Q: I think my opponent is cheating by deliberately causing lag.
 What can be done?